aachyee/fshared/README.md

 This repoditory was forked from [sntran/fshared](https://github.com/sntran/fshared) on March 28, 2025.

-It's under WIP, because we are working on modifying to support deno v2.
+It's under WIP, because we are working on modifying to run on deno v2.

 ## Installation